Archibald Campbell, 3rd Duke of Argyll: Early life and career

 Born at Ham House, Petersham, Surrey, he was the second son of Archibald Campbell, 10th Earl and 1st Duke of Argyll (1658–1703) and his wife Elizabeth, eldest daughter of Sir Lionel Tollemache, 3rd Baronet of Helmingham, Suffolk.
 He was the first cousin once removed of Lord William Campbell.

-He was educated at Eton College and later at the University of Glasgow and Utrecht University, where he studied civil law.
+He was educated at Eton College in 1698 and later at the University of Glasgow and Utrecht University, where he studied civil law.
 On his father being created a Duke in 1703 he joined the army, and served for a short time under the Duke of Marlborough.
 He was appointed Lord High Treasurer of Scotland by Queen Anne in 1705.

 He supported his brother, John Campbell, 2nd Duke of Argyll (on many topics, most notably the Act of Union), earning him the title of Earl of Ilay in 1706.
 Following the treaty of union he was elected as one of the sixteen Scottish peers to sit in the House of Lords.

 His military career, which was less successful than his brother's, was somewhat distinguished.
-He obtained the colonelcy of the newly formed 36th Regiment of Foot in 1709 (until 1710) and assisted his brother at the 1715 Battle of Sheriffmuir.
+He obtained the colonelcy of the newly formed 36th Regiment of Foot in 1709 (until 1710).
+In the Jacobite rising of 1715, he raised forces for the Government in Argyll and assisted his brother at the 1715 Battle of Sheriffmuir.

+A keen supporter of agricultural improvement, in 1729 he created an experimental farm on former barren moorland, appropriately calling it "Whim".
+This is located off the A701 around 3km south of Penicuik.
+The farmhouse was built in 1731 by William Annan, a mason from Crail, with design being supervised if not actually created by William Adam.
+Ornate plasterwork by Samuel Calderwood of Edinburgh was completed in April 1734.
+In 1761 a library was added, designed by John Adam son of William.